HM Prison Wakefield: 21st century

 In 2001, it was announced that a new ultra-secure unit was to be built at Wakefield Prison.
 The unit was to house the most dangerous inmates within the British prison system, and was the first such unit of its kind to be built in the United Kingdom.

 In March 2004, an inspection report from Her Majesty's Chief Inspector of Prisons criticised staff at Wakefield Prison for being disrespectful to inmates.
 The report claimed that the prison was "over-controlled", and a third of the prison's inmates claimed to have been victimised.

 On 11 October 2025, inmate Ian Watkins, the former lead singer and frontman of the rock band Lostprophets, died from a knife attack at the prison.
 Two fellow inmates were arrested and appeared in court on suspicion of murder.
 The attack happened the month after a report had found that violence in the prison had "increased markedly".
 According to the report there had been a 62% rise in violent incidents and a 72% increase in serious assaults since the last inspection in 2022, and older inmates felt unsafe around "a growing cohort of younger prisoners".
+On 5 November 2025, just under a month after Watkins death, Kyle Bevan, who was serving life with a 28 year minimum term for the murder of his partners two-year-old daughter, was found dead in his cell at the prison.
+Three fellow inmates, including Mark Fellows, were charged with murder over the incident.